Netflix/spectator-go/README.md

    [README](https://github.com/Netflix/spectator-go-runtime-metrics)
 5. If you use `PercentileDistributionSummary` or `PercentileTimer` you need to update your code to use the respective functions provided by the Registry to initialize these meters.
+6. Remove dependency on Spectator Go Internal configuration library.
+Such dependency is no longer required.